58th Annual HI-USA Christmas Trip Information

 - Knife, fork, spoon, plastic tumbler and plastic hot cup

-And all other necessary tools and supplies to keep your bike going for six days (HI will provide CO2 and bicycle pumps).
+And all other necessary tools and supplies to keep your bike going for six days.

 Clothes and Sundries: